Merge Forum Topics

 Updated by Raymond Hoh about 12 years ago

 There are a couple of existing plugins that merges topics for BP; I remember reading on the BP forums that some have had success with one of them, although I can't recall which one it is at the moment.

 Will need to test it to ensure it hits the three criteria you mentioned.

-#8 Updated by Matt Gold over 7 years ago
+Updated by Matt Gold about 12 years ago

 I think that merging forums provides one solution to this problem, but what you're describing sounds like a usability issue -- ie., people can't figure out how to reply to a thread or they simply don't seem them, so they click on the big "Create new post" button and post.